| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 ages |

-Subset data to one or more ages. |
+Subset the data to one or more ages. |

 years |

-Subset data to one or more years. |
+Subset the data to one or more years. |

 type |

-Plot type: "contour" or "heatmap". |
+Plot type: |

 scale |

-Plot response on "natural" or "log" scale? |
+Plot response on |

 which_year |

-Subset to specific year |
+Subset to a specific year. |

 which_sim |

-Subset to specific sim |
+Subset to a specific simulation replicate. |

 surveys |

-Subset data to one or more surveys. |
+Subset the data to one or more surveys. |

 quants |

-Quantile intervals to display on fan plot |
+Quantile intervals to display on the fan plot. |

 lengths |

-Subset data to one or more length groups. |
+Subset the data to one or more length groups. |

 select_by |

-Select plot by "age", "length" or "year"? |
+Select plot by |

 plot_by |

-Plot error surface by "rule" or "samples"? |
+Plot error surface by |

 which_strat |

-Returns a plot of class plotly
+A plot of class plotly.

 sim |